A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 {\bf General method for obtaining homology classes.}

 One can obtain homology classes from the following data: \begin{itemize} \item

 A {\em geometric support}, given by a {\em collection of arcs or ovals in the punctured disk}.
-Then, the image of the product of these arcs or ovals in the configuration space $C_{2n}(\Sigma')$ leads to a submanifold (which has half of the dimension of the configuration space, so dimension $n$). \item A collection of {\em paths to the base point}, which start in the base points from the punctured surface $\{b_1,...,b_{2n}\}$ and end on these curves.
+Then, the image of the $2n$ product of these arcs or ovals in the configuration space $C_{2n}(\Sigma')$ leads to a submanifold (which has half of the dimension of the configuration space, so dimension $2n$). \item A collection of {\em paths to the base point}, which start in the base points $\{b_1,...,b_{2n}\}$ from the punctured surface and end on these curves.
 The set of all these paths leads to a path in the configuration space, from the base point $\bf d$ to the submanifold. \end{itemize}

-Then, the procedure is to lift the path to a path in the covering of the configuration space, that starts from $\tilde{\bf{d}}$ (which is our fixed left of the base point $\bf d$).
+Then, the procedure is to lift the path to a path in the covering of the configuration space, that starts from $\tilde{\bf{d}}$ (which is our fixed lift of the base point $\bf d$ by Definition \ref{d.dlift}).
 After that, we lift the submanifold through the end point of this path.
 The detailed construction of such homology classes is presented in \cite{Anghel-cjp}.